firozkhan18/technologies-notes/FAQ-React-300.md

 This reactProp (or whatever you came up with) name then becomes a property attached to React's native props object which originally already exists on all components created using React library. props.reactProp

+**Definition:** Props (short for properties) are read-only attributes passed from a parent component to a child component to configure or render it.
+Props cannot be changed by the child component.

 **[⬆ Back to Top](#table-of-contents)**

 ## What is the difference between state and props?
 Both props and state are plain JavaScript objects.
 While both of them hold information that influences the output of render, they are different in their functionality with respect to component.
 Props get passed to the component similar to function parameters whereas state is managed within the component similar to variables declared within a function.

+- **State:** Managed within a component and can change over time.
+Used for dynamic data.
+- **Props:** Passed from parent to child components and are immutable within the child component.
+Used for static or external data.

 **[⬆ Back to Top](#table-of-contents)**